MaxwellHuang2015/Excelprocess/README.md

 ```
 ## Usage
 ### Testing
-With no files missiong, you can test the script by the command
+With no files missing, you can test the script by the command

 ```shell
 python excelprocess.py